Thinking about how to survive your marriage with a spouse who has Asperger syndrome? Want to live a healthy and happy marriage?

-Accept the differences
+5. Accept the differences

 If you don’t like their doing, it is fine.
-You don’t need to like them but try not to take them personally.
+You don’t need to like them, but Asperger’s marriage advice is to try not to take them personally.
 Accept their differences and understand that they have a different way of taking care.

-Your spouse with Asperger’s can appear egotistic or selfish and sometimes uncaring when indeed it is not the same.
+Your spouse with Asperger’s can appear egotistic or selfish and sometimes uncaring when indeed, it is not the same.
 They are not intended to hurt you.

-Let them feel free
+7. Let them feel free